Rice v. Rehner

 Rice v.
 Rehner, 463 U.S. 713 (1983), was a United States Supreme Court case in which the Court held California may properly require respondent to obtain a state license in order to sell liquor for off-premises consumption.

 Background

-Eva Rehner was a federally licensed Indian trader who operates a general store on the Pala Indian Reservation, a Native American (Indian) reservation in California.
-California refused an exemption from the state liquor licensing scheme and she filed suit in U.S. District Court.
+Eva Rehner was a federally licensed Indian trader who operated a general store on the Pala Indian Reservation, a Native American (Indian) reservation in what is currently San Diego, California.
+A 1983 ruling required Rehner to obtain a state license in order to sell liquor, which would cost Rehner 6,000 dollars.
+California refused Rehner an exemption from the state liquor licensing scheme and she filed a suit against the Director of the Department of Alcoholic Beverage Control of California in U.S. District Court.
 The District Court dismissed the suit, holding that Rehner was required to have a state license under 18 U.S.C. § 1161.
 The Court of Appeals reversed, holding that § 1161 preempted state law over tribal liquor sales in Indian country.

 Opinion of the Court

 Justice Justice O'Connor delivered the opinion of the Court.
 O'Connor noted that there was no history of liquor regulation by Indian tribes.
 The statute in question, 18 U.S.C. § 1161 authorized the state regulation of liquor with Indian tribes.
 Both the states and the tribes are authorized to regulate liquor under the statute.
 Here the application of the state liquor laws is specifically authorized by Congress and does not interfere with federal policies concerning the reservation.

 The decision of the Ninth Circuit was reversed and remanded for action in compliance with the Court's opinion.